New Feature: Audio Pronunciation

 |

 Want to learn a language like Pennsylvania Dutch, or continue improving?
 The How to Get Started page is a good place to find learning resources for learning Pennsylvania Dutch.
-But how to you actually learn a language?
+But how do you actually learn a language?
 Here are some…

 |